developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Device Administration Configuration - Action Allow Submit XML Package Name

-This Managed Configuration allows an Administrator using an EMM to specify the Android Package Name that identifies the application or service is to be allowed and should be specified if and only if the value ***AllowSubmitXml*** is chosen for the Managed Configuration **Device Administration Configuration - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify the Android Package Name that identifies the application or service is to be allowed and should be specified only if the value ***AllowSubmitXml*** is chosen for the Managed Configuration **Device Administration Configuration - Action**.

 ### Device Administration Configuration - Action Disallow Submit XML Package Name

-This Managed Configuration allows an Administrator using an EMM to specify the Android Package Name that identifies the application or service is to be disallowed and should be specified if and only if the value ***DisallowSubmitXml*** is chosen for the Managed Configuration **Device Administration Configuration - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify the Android Package Name that identifies the application or service is to be disallowed and should be specified only if the value ***DisallowSubmitXml*** is chosen for the Managed Configuration **Device Administration Configuration - Action**.

 ### Device Administration Configuration - Action Submit XML